 Corporate social responsibility events can contribute to the organization’s bottom line in more ways than one.
 The first way is via EMPLOYEE ENGAGEMENT.

 The second way is CUSTOMER ENGAGEMENT.
-According to a survey by NielsenIQ in 2015, over 50% of clients will purchase products from a company that prioritizes sustainability (which is a top CSR initiative).
+According to a survey by NielsenIQ In 2015, over 50% of clients will purchase products from a company that prioritises sustainability, which is a top CSR initiative.

-Now that you can see how valuable CSR ideas are, let’s show you some examples of corporate social responsibility activities you can consider for your organization.
+Now that you can see how valuable CSR ideas are, let's show you some examples of corporate social responsibility activities you can consider for your organisation.

 3 CSR Ideas for Your Organization